-Project Title: Central Elementary Bathroom Renovation Section 4 - PROJECT DESCRIPTIONS OR SPECIAL EXPLANATIONS FY 2025: Fixture and stall upgrades and renovations that will include internal piping and sewage upgrades, for the Central Elementary bathrooms.
-Central currently has 6 mu Kindergarten classes. lti-stall bathrooms, 6 single bathrooms, 3 bathrooms within our VPI program, 4 within our self contained classrooms,1 in Head Start, and 11 bathrooms within our Each bathroom will require with regards to drainage a e a different amount of renovation and upgrade based on the need.
-There are also concerns with regard to internal piping and what may be found in several of the bathrooms and sewage behind the walls and under the floors.
-FY 2026: FY 2027: FT 2027.
-FY 2028: FY 2029:
+Project Title: Central Elementary Bathroom Renovation Section 4 - PROJECT DESCRIPTIONS OR SPECIAL EXPLANATIONS FY 2025: Fixture and stall upgrades a nd renovations that will include internal piping and sewage upgrades, for the Central Elementary bathrooms.
+Central currently has 6 multi Kindergarten classes. -stall bathrooms, 6 single bathrooms, 3 bathrooms within our VPI program, 4 within our self contained classrooms,1 in Head Start, and 11 bathrooms within our Each bathroom will require a with regards to drainage and a different amount of renovation and upgrade based on the need.
+There are also concerns with regard to internal piping and what may be found in several of the bathrooms I sewage behind the walls and under the floors.
+FY 2026: FY 2027: FY 2028: FY 2029: